-Some of the UK’s finest flash fiction writers and teachers are leading events at the UK’s first flash fiction festival.
-Read about them here and more about the workshops and talks.
+Some of the UK’s finest flash fiction writers and teachers are leading events at this year’s UK flash fiction festival.
+And we’re thrilled that six esteemed flash fiction writers and tutors from the US, Ireland and Germany are also coming to offer workshops.
+Read about them all here and more about the workshops and talks.

 Vanessa has won multiple awards for both prose and poetry, including a Bridport Prize and the Troubadour.
-Her flash publications include the collection Ed’s Wife and Other Creatures (Liquorice Fish, 2015) and the forthcoming Untitled (Flash International, scheduled 2017), as well as many individual publications online and in print.
+Her flash publications include Ed’s Wife and Other Creatures (Liquorice Fish Books) and the forthcoming weird/irreal collection Nothing to Worry About (Flash: The International Short Short Story Press at Chester University) as well as many individual publications online and in print.
 She is author of three short story collections (with Salt and Cultured Llama), a novel (Bloomsbury), and two poetry publications (Pighog and Cultured Llama).
 She is also commissioning and contributing editor of Short Circuit, Guide to the Art of the Short Story (Salt).
 She teaches widely.
-In 2017 her residential fiction workshops are scheduled in Venice, Ireland, and UK.

 Ashley Chantler is Senior Lecturer in the Department of English at the University of Chester, where he is also programme leader of MA Creative Writing: Writing and Publishing Fiction.